tomjwalker/ml-menagerie/README.md

 ## 4. Usage
 1. In `training_configs.py`:
-    a.
-Define a list of environment configs in ENVIRONMENT_CONFIGS (can be a list of length 1, or greater)
+    1. Define a list of environment configs in ENVIRONMENT_CONFIGS (can be a list of length 1, or greater)
-    b.
-Define a list of agent configs in AGENT_CONFIGS (can be a list of length 1, or greater)
+    2. Define a list of agent configs in AGENT_CONFIGS (can be a list of length 1, or greater)
-    c.
-(This script then generates TRAINING_CONFIGS: an outer product of the environment and agent configs)
+    3. (This script then generates TRAINING_CONFIGS: an outer product of the environment and agent configs)
 2. Run `training.py`:
-    a.
-This will loop over all specified runs in TRAINING_CONFIGS
+    1. This will loop over all specified runs in TRAINING_CONFIGS
-    b.
-Each run is given a UUID
+    2. Each run is given a UUID
-    c.
-Run results are added to a run log in `.../experiments/.cache`
+    3. Run results are added to a run log in `.../experiments/.cache`
-    d.
-Intermediate plots and training artefacts are added to a directory (`.../.cache/<run UUID>/`)
+    4. Intermediate plots and training artefacts are added to a directory (`.../.cache/<run UUID>/`)
 3. Generate plots and videos of selected sweeps in `evaluation.py`
-    a.
-Look through the run log in `.cache` to get the desired runs to analyse
+    1. Look through the run log in `.cache` to get the desired runs to analyse
-    b.
-Set `EVAL_NAME`: this is used to create an evaluation directory for the given sweep
+    2. Set `EVAL_NAME`: this is used to create an evaluation directory for the given sweep
-    c.
-Set `RUN_DIRECTORIES`: a {save_name: run UUID} dictionary specifying the runs to analyse
+    3. Set `RUN_DIRECTORIES`: a {save_name: run UUID} dictionary specifying the runs to analyse

 ## 5. Future work
 - TODO: hyperparameter grid search of behaviour policy parameters (policies in table 1.2).
 4-5 settings for learning rate & 4-5 settings for policy parameter (epsilon, or tao temperature parameter for softmax).
 Plot heatmap of best performance metric (discounted return, averaged across trials) for gridsearch grid